becem-gharbi/nuxt-auth/docs/usage/middleware.md

 # Middleware

-The module comes equipped with both client-side and server-side middlewares, essential for redirection and authorization functionalities.
+The module comes equipped with both client-side and server-side middleware, essential for redirection and authorization functionalities.

 ## Client-side